-According to the Montgomery judgment, 'the test of materiality is whether, in the circumstances of the particular case, a reasonable person in the patient's position would be likely to attach significance to the risk,' or the dentist is reasonably aware that the particular patient would be likely to attach significance to it.
+According to the Montgomery judgment, "the test of materiality is whether, in the circumstances of the particular case, a reasonable person in the patient's position would be likely to attach significance to the risk," or the dentist is reasonably aware that the patient in question would be likely to attach significance to it.

 - Whether a risk is material depends on more factors than its frequency or magnitude.

 - A material risk is patient-specific; the nature of the risk, the effect of its occurrence on that individual patient's life and the importance of the beneficial aim of treatment should all be considered.